🎓 West Full Ride Scholarships (2026–2027)

 How This is Awarded

-Strategic Note: Approximately top 1–2% of Utah Honors admits with near-perfect GPAs, very high test scores, and exceptional leadership/service records
+Strategic Note: Approximately the top 1–2% of Utah Honors admits with outstanding academics, leadership, and community engagement.

 🗺 Explore West States One by One